Maharashtra Prevention and Eradication of Human Sacrifice, other Inhuman and Aghori Practices and Black Magic Act, 2013: Criticism and support

 The bill has been criticised for being Anti-Hindu and anti-religion.

-Dabholkar had responded to the criticism of the bill being anti-religious by stating that the bill does not mention any god or religion, and that only targets fraudulent practices.
+Dabholkar had responded to the criticism of the bill being anti-religious by stating that the bill does not mention any god or religion, and that it only targets fraudulent practices.

 Manav said that the Wakari sect will not find the bill objectionable, further saying that the law does not prohibit a person from performing a miracle.
 However, it is a crime if a person claims to perform a miracle and cheats someone.

-In the aftermath of Dabholkar's murder, Journalist Ellen Barry wrote an article for The New York Times (NYT) about the murder and interviewed a sociologist at the University of Pune about the bill, who explained that the bill had been continually watered down over the years, due to rising opposition from a few Hindus and stating:
+In the aftermath of Dabholkar's murder, journalist Ellen Barry wrote an article for The New York Times (NYT) about the murder and interviewed a sociologist at the University of Pune about the bill, who explained that the bill had been continually watered down over the years, due to rising opposition from a few Hindus and stating:

 What today stands as the draft legislation is a much mellowed-down position.
 It is a slippery area that we are talking about — what is faith, and what is blind faith.
 There is a thin line dividing it.